pauleveritt/kaybee/docs/index.rst

 Static websites are a nice way to publish content.
 Sometimes, though, the content is...well...content.
-There's data in there, and you'd like a static website oriented around information and structure, aka a knowledge base.
+There's data in there, and you'd like a static website oriented around information and structure.

 Kaybee is a Knowledge Base (KB, kaybee) in which you can define kinds of content then put the data into your documents.
 You can then easily embed query-driven listings into your content to organize your knowledge base.
 Kaybee is based on `Sphinx <http://www.sphinx-doc.org/en/stable/>`_, the well-known Python tool for richly-interlinked content.